msmith/prompt/README.md

 param :direction, "A cardinal direction", %w(north east south west)

-command "go :direction", "Walk in the specified direction" do |direction|
+desc "Walk in the specified direction" command "go :direction" do |direction|
   puts "You walked #{direction} and were eaten by a grue." end

 group "Interact"

+desc "Look around"
+command "look" do
-command "look", "Look around" do puts "You're in a dark room." end
+  puts "You're in a dark room."
+end

+desc "Say something"
-command "say :something", "Say something" do |something|
+command "say :something" do |something|
   puts "You say '#{something}'"
 end